mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 is socially awkward).
 Everyone else is from off-planet and has varying perspectives on the backwater of New.

-**Docked Agri-trader:** There is a reasonable chance that a bulk agri- trader is docked at the New highport at any given time.
+**Docked Agri-trader:** There is a reasonable chance that a bulk agri-trader is docked at the New highport at any given time.
 These ships tend to run seasonal routes to maximise profits according to local farming and ranching calendars, which although predictable, tend to be very safe from piracy due to the bulk nature of the goods being